-It seems to feel/be more like the hybrid rocker boards from Never Summer, Mervin and Rome.
+It seems to feel/be more like the hybrid rocker boards from Never Summer, Mervin, and Rome.
 The Bully DD has the same advantages and some trappings that many hybrid rocker boards do.
 There is effortless float in powder and the ride is super forgiving.
-It’s nice to see a little set back and a twin like shape from Forum.
+It’s nice to see a little setback and a twin-like shape from Forum.
 So if you want to carve out a turn or just ride one direction on a deep powder day you have a little advantage over a twin.
-This is borderline All mountain but because of the soft park friendly flex it’s more all mountain freestyle.
+This is borderline All mountain but because of the soft park friendly flex, it’s more all mountain freestyle.
 If you ride in mostly good conditions and are on a budget the Bully will do very well as a mellow soft loose, poppy and very playful all mountain freestyle board.

-Ah man what a soft and playful forum board.
-In a lot of ways the Bully is like an all mountain freestyle continuation of the Youngblood.
-It comes in more mountain friendly sizes and has a little set back.
+Ah man, what a soft and playful forum board.
+In a lot of ways, the Bully is like an all mountain freestyle continuation of the Youngblood.
+It comes in more mountain friendly sizes and has a little setback.
 Forum does hybrid rocker well.
-It’s no high speed assault board but we all had a blast enjoying all that the park had to offer and playing around the mountain.
+It’s no high-speed assault board but we all had a blast enjoying all that the park had to offer and playing around the mountain.

 On Snow Feel: The feeling between the feet is pretty loose in harder snow but it feels pretty stable when the snow is softer.
 All we wanted to do was play around and turn the mountain into a park.
-It was fun to make a few turns, butter, Ollie, spin ect around the mountain.
+It was fun to make a few turns, butter, Ollie, spin, etc. around the mountain.
 It’s not for higher speed groomer assaults but it’s all about playing around.

 Powder: The double dog aka hybrid rocker shape is a lot of fun in powder.
 The -10mm set back helps a little and makes this a little easier for directional pow riding.
-Still it shines more for those that want to ride switch with a centered stance on the mountain.
+Still, it shines more for those that want to ride switch with a centered stance on the mountain.

 Turn Initiation and Carving: This hybrid rocker shape along with the soft torsional flex makes for a very easy board to turn.
-The hybrid rocker bend is mellow enough to make for an easy turns while not being to loose between the feet that it’s annoying.
-You can make short radius turns with very little effort and then engage into a carve that isn’t that bad.
+The hybrid rocker bend is mellow enough to make for easy turns while not being to loose between the feet that it’s annoying.
+You can make short radius turns with very little effort and then engage in a carve that isn’t that bad.
 It’s got enough camber in the tip and tail to make it decent on a hard turn.

-Speed: The Bully is fine at moderate speeds but it’s chattery nature would be exposed on a big mountain with wide open runs made for speed.
+Speed: The Bully is fine at moderate speeds but its chattery nature would be exposed on a big mountain with wide open runs made for speed.

-Uneven Snow– Forum and Burton are very similar in the way they handle uneven snow.
+Uneven Snow– Forum, and Burton are very similar in the way they handle uneven snow.
 When it’s time to slow down and deal with bumps this does a great job.

 Edge Hold: Most Burton and Forum boards have a small extension at each binding mount of about 1/2mm that gives a little extra edge hold.
 Forum has a different hybrid rocker profile with one less bend and we think that is why Forum has better edge hold than Burton boards.
 Neither should be ridden in hard conditions but if you do we’d rather be on a forum board.
 If they could add just a little extra edge hold this board would be practically perfect

-Approximate Weight- Pretty light but lets face it we don’t put boards on scales so we can’t say for sure.
+Approximate Weight- Pretty light but let’s face it we don’t put boards on scales so we can’t say for sure.
 It was easy on the knees riding up the chair.